Venus (Marvel Comics): Powers and abilities

-Venus has the power to project images or illusions of herself and to control the emotions of others, as well as the ability to fly at high speeds, shield herself from mortal sight, and shift her physical form into other beings.
-Before the retcon, she was considered to be an Olympian goddess, and thought to possess the enhanced physical characteristics typical of Olympian gods in the Marvel Universe, including superhuman stamina, durability, agility, and reflexes, extraordinary vitality, and virtual immortality.

-After her memories were restored, Venus realized her empathic abilities were really derived from a powerful "siren song" — she is able to heal and restore, curing people's souls by giving them a moment of true bliss in which they can live their most prized fantasy.
+After her memories were restored, Venus (Siren) realized her empathic abilities were really derived from a powerful "siren song" — she is able to heal and restore, curing people's souls by giving them a moment of true bliss in which they can live their most prized fantasy.
 Her voice is mystically empowered with advanced mind-control abilities, related to her mood: when she speaks in joy, she fills her listeners with bliss and fanatical love for her; when she cries in sadness, her listeners drown in despair too.
 Her power was strong enough to immediately subdue the Sentry into helping her find Norman Osborn during "Dark Reign."
 Like many characters with vocal-based abilities, it has been shown that Venus' siren song can be disabled if she is gagged.

 Other versions

 What if?

-What If #9 showed Venus as a member of a 1950s Avengers team called the G-Men which assembled to defeat the Yellow Claw.
+What If #9 showed Venus (siren) as a member of a 1950s Avengers team called the G-Men which assembled to defeat the Yellow Claw.

-Aphrodite

-Aphrodite is a fictional character in the comic book, The Incredible Hercules published by Marvel Comics.
-Aphrodite is an Olympian based on the goddess of the same name from Greek Mythology first appearing in X-Men vs. Agents of Atlas #2 (Nov.
-2009) by Jeff Parker and Carlo Pagulayan.